 - Thin the lining of the uterus (endometrium) so as to inhibit implantation.

-The package inserts for all forms of hormonal contraception clearly indicate that each can work to prevent a the human embryonic human being from implanting in the uterine wall.
+The package inserts for all forms of hormonal contraception clearly indicate that each can work to prevent the embryonic human being from implanting in the uterine wall.